 The “GearHead” Guitar was designed by Mary.
 She woke up in the middle of the night and told me she had “gears” on her mind.
 I told her to sketch it out and we would discuss it in the morning.
 After much deliberation this is what we came up with: Skeeter body, Adirondack Red Spruce top with offset sound hole, African Padauk back and sides, dual scale lengths of 25.4″ and 24.9″.

 The Diamond Guitar was designed by Mary to commemorate our 25th wedding anniversary.
-Its based on our popular MiniMac body which uses a unique set of 1940 Brazilian Rosewood, our own “hollow-back” design and “double-sides” as well as an Italian Spruce “Double-top”.
+It’s based on our popular MiniMac body which uses a unique set of 1940 Brazilian Rosewood, our own “hollow-back” design and “double-sides” as well as an Italian Spruce “Double-top”.

-As the story goes, he found a log which had washed up on a beach during a boat race in Oregon.
+As the story goes, Denis Merrill found a log which had washed up on a beach during a boat race in Oregon.
 The log was old and the locals to the area told him it was part of an antique Tall Ship that had sunk off the coast in the 1800’s.
 The locals said, often times during rough seas and storms, parts of these old ships would surface and wash a shore.

 As we got back into the car, Mary grabbed the only paper she could find, a Snickers candy bar wrapper, and began sketching the design for this guitar.

 We combined the old 1800’s Sitka spruce top with African Blackwood back and sides to create a Deacon body for this project.